paulfioravanti/presentations/developer_story/developer_story_redacted_images.md

 # [fit] **_Community_**

 ^
-Since I didn't have any local references, before I got back to Australia I looked up what Ruby-based community groups existed and made a beeline for them as soon as I got back to Australia: both to get known, and make new friends and work contacts.
+Since I didn't have any local references, before I got back to Australia I looked up what Ruby-based community groups existed and made a beeline for them as soon as I got back: both to get known, and make new friends and work contacts.

 ---